Data Science workflow

 PEACH Lab is our packaging of Jupyter Lab with additional extensions and libraries.

-- ready to use Python 2 or 3 environment with common libraries preinstalled
+- ready to use Python 3 environment with common libraries preinstalled

 - integration with EBU GitLab and an extension to perform common git operations